Self-Management and Recovery Training (SMART) Offers a Road to Recovery

-Recovering from addiction is difficult, but it isn’t impossible, and the recovery process can be made easier by connecting with support groups who offer safe, inclusive environments, like SMART Recovery.
+Recovering from addiction is difficult, but it isn’t impossible.
+The recovery process can be made easier by connecting with support groups that offer safe, inclusive environments.

-However, for people who do not identify as spiritual or religious, or who are looking for a more science-based approach to recovery, 12-step programs may not feel like the right method of recovery and support.
-As a result, it is necessary to look at other options for long-term encouragement and recovery techniques.
+For people who do not identify as spiritual or religious or are looking for a science-based approach to recovery, 12-step programs may not feel like the right method of healing and support.
+As a result, it’s necessary to look at other options for long-term encouragement and recovery techniques.

-One option for recovery is SMART Recovery, which is one of the leading recovery groups in the United States dedicated to helping participants learn tools and techniques for self-empowerment.
-Participants in the group learn tools to aid their recovery process which is based on solid, proven scientific evidence and research, and are encouraged to engage with a global support system.
+One option for recovery is SMART Recovery, one of the leading recovery groups in the United States dedicated to helping participants learn tools and techniques for self-empowerment.
+Participants in the group learn tools to aid their recovery process based on substantial, proven scientific evidence and research and are encouraged to engage with a global support system.

-This system includes free, science-based support services and self-empowerment techniques, a global network of active, engaged participants who are always available, as well as a 4-step recovery process.
+This system includes free, evidence-based support services, a global network of engaged participants, as well as a 4-Point Program.

 What is SMART Recovery?

-SMART Recovery stands for Self-Management And Recovery Training and is a different kind of support group than 12-step groups like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
+SMART Recovery stands for Self-Management and Recovery Training and is different from 12-step groups like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

 Instead, it is a 4-point program designed to help people from all walks of life recover from abusive and addictive behaviors.
-These behaviors can include: substance abuse, drug addiction, drug abuse, gambling addictions, sexual addiction, prescription drug abuse, alcohol abuse, cocaine addiction, and other problematic addictions to destructive or negative substances or behaviors.
+These behaviors can include substance abuse, drug addiction, drug abuse, gambling addiction, sexual addiction, prescription drug abuse, alcohol abuse, cocaine addiction, and other problematic addictions to harmful substances or behaviors.

-SMART Recovery provides opportunities for participants to connect with others via face-to-face meetings all across the world, as well as the chance to receive additional support in the form of online meetings through their website.
-In addition to real life and digital connections, participants in the program can also access an online message board, a chat room, and forms to learn more about the program and gain access to even more support systems than with 12-step programs.
+Beachside’s SMART Recovery program provides opportunities for participants to connect with others via face-to-face meetings as well as the chance to receive additional support from Beachside therapists.
+In addition to real-life and digital connections, participants in the program can also access an online message board, a chat room, and forums to learn about the program and gain access to more support systems than with 12-step programs.

-The SMART Recovery program offers a 4-step program which is supplemented by tools and techniques to assist in your recovery.
+The 4-step SMART Recovery program at Beachside is supplemented by tools and techniques to assist in your recovery.
 The steps include:

 These tools teach self-empowerment and self-reliance and encourage members to lean on each other to stay motivated to stay sober.

-Support in this area is based on scientific research about addictions and recovery therapies, as well as providing 24-7 access to supportive communities, forums, and daily meetings.
+Support in this area is based on scientific research conducted on addictions and recovery therapies, as well as providing 24/7 access to supportive communities, forums, and daily meetings.